 Common methadone withdrawal symptoms include:

-It’s likely that the more severe the addiction to methadone, the more severe the withdrawal symptoms may be.
+Likely, the more severe the methadone addiction, the more severe the withdrawal symptoms may be.
 In such cases, it’s best to seek professional care at a detox facility to manage withdrawal symptoms.

 Various factors come into play when it comes to the withdrawal timeline, such as: